FMA-Net++: Motion- and Exposure-Aware Joint Video Super-Resolution and Deblurring: Introduction

-While significant progress has been made in various video restoration~\cite{chan2022basicvsr++, liang2022recurrent, pan2021deep, Youk_2024_CVPR}, most existing methods assume a \textit{fixed exposure time}.
-This assumption severely limits their robustness, as they struggle to handle the dynamically changing blur severity arising from real-world exposure variations.
-For instance, VSR~\cite{chan2022basicvsr++, jo2018deep, li2020mucan, chan2021basicvsr, liu2022learning} and video deblurring~\cite{zhang2018adversarial, zhang2022spatio, zhang2024blur, li2023simple, zhong2020efficient} approaches may produce artifacts or inconsistent results when faced with exposure shifts.
-Even methods designed for unknown degradations, such as Blind VSR~\cite{pan2021deep, bai2024self, lee2021dynavsr}, typically assume spatially-invariant kernels and fail to model the physical process coupling motion and varying exposure.
-Furthermore, recent VSRDB approaches like FMA-Net~\cite{Youk_2024_CVPR}, despite handling motion-dependent degradation, remained constrained by its fixed-exposure assumption.
-Thus, VSRDB methods explicitly addressing \textit{dynamic exposure} are critically needed.
+While significant progress has been made in various video restoration tasks~\cite{chan2022basicvsr++, liang2022recurrent, pan2021deep, Youk_2024_CVPR}, most existing methods assume a \textit{fixed exposure time}.
+This assumption severely limits their robustness, as they struggle to handle the dynamically changing blur severity arising from continuous exposure variations.
+For instance, VSR~\cite{chan2022basicvsr++, jo2018deep, li2020mucan, chan2021basicvsr, liu2022learning} and video deblurring~\cite{zhang2018adversarial, zhang2022spatio, zhang2024blur, li2023simple, zhong2020efficient} approaches may produce artifacts or temporally inconsistent results when faced with exposure shifts.
+Even methods designed for unknown degradations, such as Blind VSR~\cite{pan2021deep, bai2024self, lee2021dynavsr}, typically assume spatially-invariant kernels and fail to account for the coupled effect of motion and varying exposure.
+Furthermore, recent joint VSRDB approaches like FMA-Net~\cite{Youk_2024_CVPR}, despite handling motion-dependent degradation, remain constrained by this fixed-exposure assumption.
+Thus, VSRDB methods that explicitly address frame-wise exposure-duration variation are critically needed.

-Furthermore, beyond the exposure issue, prevailing temporal modeling strategies face inherent limitations: Sliding-window architectures~\cite{jo2018deep, tian2020tdan, wang2020deep, li2020mucan} tend to suffer from limited temporal receptive fields, while recurrent propagation~\cite{haris2019recurrent, lin2021fdan, chan2021basicvsr, chan2022basicvsr++, liu2022learning} lacks parallelizability, as conceptually compared in Fig.~\ref{fig:concept}(a).
-To overcome these limits and address the aforementioned exposure issue, we introduce FMA-Net++, a sequence-level framework that explicitly models motion-exposure coupling to guide restoration.
+Moreover, beyond the exposure issue, prevailing temporal modeling strategies face inherent limitations: Sliding-window architectures~\cite{jo2018deep, tian2020tdan, wang2020deep, li2020mucan} tend to suffer from limited temporal receptive fields, while recurrent architectures~\cite{haris2019recurrent, lin2021fdan, chan2021basicvsr, chan2022basicvsr++, liu2022learning} lack parallelizability due to sequential bottlenecks, as conceptually compared in Fig.~\ref{fig:concept}(a).
+Although recent transformer-based models like VRT~\cite{liang2024vrt} enable parallel processing, they incur heavy computational and memory burdens.
+To overcome these limits and address the aforementioned exposure variation, we introduce FMA-Net++, an efficient sequence-level framework that couples long-range temporal modeling with exposure-aware degradation estimation.